ben-wes/vsl.seq/README.md

 See help patch for explanation and examples.

-Left outlet outputs value (if value is set) and right
+Left outlet outputs step values.
+Right outlet outputs additional and contextual data.

 ## Creation parameters
 * `length` from 1 to 32